Ralphive/codeclub/README.md

 ### Week 3 - Turtle Race
 This project introduces for loops through a fun turtle race game.
 Loops are used to draw the race track and to make the turtles move a random number of steps each turn.
 If you have a group of people to play the game, each person pick a turtle and the one that gets the furthest is the winner.

-Rules: You and the computer both choose rock, paper or scissors.

-The winner is decided by these rules:

-Rock blunts scissors, Paper covers rock, Scissors cut paper

 * [Follow the project's steps](https://projects.raspberrypi.org/en/projects/turtle-race/3)

 ### Week 4 - Loops Concepts